menu

 Occupations and Workforce

-St. Jo is a blue-collar town, with 43.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in St. Jo, you'll notice that it is more blue-collar than most other communities in America.
+43.45% of St. Jo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, St. Jo is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in St. Jo who work in office and administrative support (22.56%), management occupations (11.14%), and teaching (9.47%).

 Setting & Lifestyle